 Reducing the number of people involved does not necessarily detract from the overall significance.
 It will only be half a wedding if that is what you make it!

 Arguably, planning a small, intimate wedding requires more attention to detail.
 The extent to which you personalise it will determine the extent to which it is truly memorable.
 A Wedding Planner can be a tremendous source of information, inspiration and ideas (not to mention stress relief!)

 YOUR FREE CONSULTATION

 If you do need any advice or support, please don’t hesitate to get in touch.
 I offer an initial Wedding Planning consultation which is always entirely free of charge and comes with no obligation whatsoever.
-By all means give me a call to discuss your exciting plans on 01482 871053/07561 107888 or e-mail : firstname.lastname@example.org.
-I would love to hear from you.
+By all means give me a call to discuss your exciting plans on 01482 871053/07561 107888 or e-mail : email@example.com.
+I am here to help.